 2nd year modules:

 - Practice and Interpretation of Quantitative Research (CORE)

 Optional modules for the Specialism in Technologies and Markets

-To claim your specialism in Technologies and Markets you will choose 90CATS worth of modules (including a 30CATS dissertation) in this specialist area.
-The options currently available for the 2017/18 year which could be chosen for the Technologies and Markets specialism are listed below and are indicative of the type of module list which will be available in future years.
+To claim your specialism in Technologies and Markets you will choose 75CATS worth of modules, (including a 30CATS dissertation), in this specialist area.
+The options currently available for the 2017/18 year which could be chosen for the Technologies and Markets specialism, are listed below and are indicative of the type of module list which could be available in future years.

 - Bodies, Property and Politics (15CATS)

-There was no hesitation to choose this since technology's been the sphere I've been passionate about since first year.
-It is especially helpful for me as I hope to work in a technology firm, particularly in marketing.
+There was no hesitation to choose this since technology has been the sphere I've been passionate about since my first year.
+It is especially helpful to me as I hope to work in a technology firm, particularly in marketing.